Stewori/pytypes/README.md

 Python 2.7 and 3.5
 ------------------

 All described features of pytypes were carefully implemented such that they are equally workable on Python 3.5 and 2.7.
-For Python 2.7 setting pytypes fully supports type-annotations as described in https://www.python.org/dev/peps/pep-0484/#suggested-syntax-for-python-2-7-and-straddling-code.
+For Python 2.7 pytypes fully supports type-annotations as described in https://www.python.org/dev/peps/pep-0484/#suggested-syntax-for-python-2-7-and-straddling-code.
 As far as we know this support is currently a unique feature compared to other type-checking frameworks.
 It also supports Python 2.7-style type annotations in Python 3.5-code to allow easier 2.7/3.5 multi-version development.
 If a function or method is type-annotated in Python 2.7 and 3.5 style at the same time pytypes automatically asserts equality of the annotations.